Mitch75643/TeaTime/replit.md

 ### Key Features and Design Decisions
 The architecture prioritizes anonymous user interaction, real-time-feeling updates through optimistic UI patterns, and a mobile-first responsive design.
 Content is categorized and filtered with built-in moderation utilities, and a unique drama voting system encourages community engagement.
 Features include:
-- **Avatar Customization System**: Allows users to select from custom SVG avatars (Moods, Animals, Objects, Characters) for identity expression while maintaining anonymity.
-Avatars persist using localStorage and are displayed across the application.
+- **Avatar Customization System**: Allows users to select from custom SVG avatars across multiple categories (Masked, Emotions, Characters, Animals, Abstract) for identity expression while maintaining anonymity.
+Avatars persist using localStorage and are displayed consistently across the application with enhanced caching to prevent visual flashing.
 - **Random Fun Username System**: Automatically generates gossip-themed usernames, which can be selected and persist across sessions, replacing "Anonymous User" in interactions.
 - **Community Topic Enhancements**: Provides specialized components and interactive elements for various community topics like "Celebrity Tea," "Story Time," "Hot Topics," "Daily Debate," and "Tea Experiments," each with unique animations and styling.
 - **Home Page UI/UX**: Enhanced modal UX, branding, mobile responsiveness, and category filtering with visual active states.